 Conducting a policy/legal framework or contextual analysis at the outset is one way to identify key country roadblocks.
 Even if a full contextual analysis is not part of the TA scope of work, most often we will perform a quick desk review to take stock of all the relevant nutrition-related information and documentation.
-In addition to identifying information on the nutrition situation and related policies/plans, understanding the governance structures in which the TA will be operating is also part of this initial review.
-The results help design TA activities to address specific challenges or barriers-thereby enabling countries to make progress on multisectoral action plans to scale up nutrition.
+In addition to identifying information on the nutrition situation and related policies/plans, another part of this initial review is understanding the governance structures in which the TA will be operating.
+The results help design TA activities to address specific challenges or barriers-thereby enabling countries to make progress on multisectoral national plans to scale up nutrition.